vijithassar/d3-textwrap/README.md

 </html>
 ```

-However, foreignObject does not support CSS – that needs to be applied to <em>the div inside the foreignObject</em> – so this works in tspan mode but do anything in foreignObject mode:
+However, foreignObject does not support CSS – that needs to be applied to <em>the div inside the foreignObject</em> – so this works in tspan mode but doesn't do anything in foreignObject mode:

 ```html
 <script type="text/javascript">